learninglab-dev/learn-css/tutorials/text-styling-basics/text-styling-basics.md

   font-size: 12px;
 }
 ```
 Font weight determines how bold the font is.
 You'll typically use only `regular` or `bold`, but you can also use numerical values from 100-900, if you want more precise weights.
 Heading elements are also bold by default in most browsers.
+But let's mix things up a bit!
 ```css
 h1 {
   color: #0bb8b2;